South Weald: History

-The village of South Weald itself can compare with the most famed of Essex parishes, for it has distinct houses and a natural beauty of curve and gradient.
-The Tower Arms, with the date 1704 and the initials A.L.L.A above the entrance, was called Jewells according to a map of 1788, when the Spread Eagle, an earlier name of the Tower Arms, was on the other side of the road, west of the church; in 1684 it was called the Eagle and Crown and said to adjoin the churchyard.
-On the curve opposite the church and down Vicarage Lane there is a variety of architecture from the sixteenth century Wealdcote to the graceful Regency buildings of the Post office and its neighbour.
-Further down the Lane the Old Vicarage, with the arms of the Bishop of London and the entrance, is the fourth vicarage of which there is record.
+In South Weald village, the Tower Arms, with the date 1704 and the initials A.L.L.A. above the entrance, was called Jewells according to a map of 1788, when the Spread Eagle, an earlier name of the Tower Arms, was on the other side of the road, west of the church; in 1684 it was called the Eagle and Crown and said to adjoin the churchyard.
+On the curve opposite the church and down Vicarage Lane there is a variety of architecture, ranging from the sixteenth century house called Wealdcote to the Regency buildings of the old post office and its neighbour.
+Further down the lane the Old Vicarage, with the coat of arms of the Bishop of London at its entrance.

-On 1 April 1934 the parish was abolished and merged with Brentwood.